 Science Communication

-Science communication encompasses the communication among scientists as well as the transfer to the public.
-Here, you see examples of the latter.
+I professionally support science communication among scientists as well as the knowledge transfer to the public.

 This educational pop-up card was created in collaboration with Lara Schmittmann and the Science Communication Lab and supported by the CRC1182.
 The files are freely available and can be downloaded here.